turnly/.github/profile/README.md

 <br />

-### What are we building?
+### What's Turnly?

-We are building the next open-source queue management system for enhancing customer experience.
+We are building the next modern Open-Source Queue Management Systems (QMS).

-We replace take-a-number systems with a web widget-based system, which your customers can access via any device from your website.
-This allows you to offer a personalized service, obtain prior information required for service, and collect data associated with your customers for Service Intelligence.
+Turnly helps businesses save their customers time waiting in physical queues by eliminating legacy number-taking systems.
+Customers join from their smart device to a web widget-based system that can be accessed from your own website or application.

 ### Repositories